About Boardroom

 All Rights Reserved.
 2022.

-Without having ever stepped foot on a college court, Bronny James leads the way in the NIL space.
+Bronny James has led the way in the NIL space long before he stepped foot on USC’s campus.
 Boardroom breaks down his earnings thus far.

-Being the son of one of the best basketball players to ever live certainly has its perks.
-But Bronny James, a senior at Sierra Canyon High School, is making a name for himself in the name, image, and likeness (NIL) space.
+Being the son of one of the best basketball players ever to live certainly has its perks.
+But Bronny James, a freshman at USC, is making a name for himself in the name, image, and likeness (NIL) space.

 With LeBron surpassing $1 billion in career earnings in 2021, it’s safe to say the James family isn’t hurting for money.
 But Bronny is securing his own bag, anyway.
-He’s not only the top high school NIL earner in the nation, he’s the top NIL earner, period, outside of professional sports.
-And he leads the way by a good margin, with the second-highest earner — Texas’ Arch Manning — sitting roughly $3.5 million behind the eldest James son in On3.com’s NIL valuation rankings.
-(For reference, that difference is more than what any athlete is earning in NIL deals overall.)
+Not only was he the top high school NIL earner in the nation before becoming a Trojan, but he also boasts the top NIL valuation, period.
+And he leads the way by a good margin, with the second-highest value — Colorado’s Shedeur Sanders — sitting roughly $1.3 million behind the eldest James son in On3.com’s NIL valuation rankings.

 Bronny James NIL Market Value